gmatht/joshell/mass_file_management/README.md

 Mass File Management
 =======

 I have many different disks (primarily harddisks) storing various files.
 I want to know that they are all backed up in some form.
 Given that I have terrabytes of files somehow (backups of backups apparently) I don't want to just backup everything onto new media yet again.
-I'd like a utility that allows me to copy all files on X that do not yet exist on Y to Y. Other useful things would be:
+I'd like a utility that allows me to copy all files on X that do not yet exist on Y to Y, that is also well suited to tasks such as:

 1) To list all files on X that are not duplicated/backed up on other media
 2) Deduplicate files on X
 3) To list all files that are not duplicated onto offline or WORM storage
 4) To list all files that are not duplicated onto offsite storage
-5) Store computed hashes for re-use
+5) Store computed hashes for re-use.
+(It would not be convienient to have multiple utilities unless they share the same hash file format)

 ## Other programs

 ### rsync
 Rsync would be great if all my files shared the same directory structure.
-As they do not, it is not a complete solution.
+As they do not, it is far from a complete solution.

 ### du
 The du command is quite handy.
 With the -ab option you get precise byte counts for each file, which can be quite handy for quickly guessing whether two files are duplicates.